powerreviews/redshift-jdbc-caching-driver/README.md

 <a id="todos"></a>
 #### TODOs
+* Optimize keys by cleaning up queries before using them as keys.
+Possibly add string compression for keys.
 * Correctly support `setDate`, `setTime` and `setTimestamp` methods with `Calendar` parameter in `PreparedStatement`.
 At the moment the provided `Date`/`Time`/`Timestamp` is used directly to compute the cache key instead of using the `Calendar` to compute the correct value.